bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 			Examples: AddressService, AddressDao, AddressFacade

-- Interfaces method names should:
+- Interface method names should:
 	- be in **Camel** case
-	- only contain alphanumeric characters
+	- ONLY contain alphanumeric characters
+- Public interface methods must:
-- Public methods in an interface must be documented with a description for the method and a documentation of the parameters and return types.
-Interfaces must also be documented to provide a description of the purpose of the interface
+	-  be documented with a description for the method
+	- have documentation of the parameters and return types Interfaces must also be documented to provide a description of the purpose of the interface

 #### Implementations
 Inmplementations are classes that define behavior for a given contract/interface.